Menu Close

 1. Cook pasta according to package instructions.
 Save 1 cup of the pasta water and set aside.

-2. While pasta is cooking, in a large pot heat olive oil over low heat.
+2. While pasta is cooking, in a large pot heat olive oil over medium heat.
 Add the garlic and sauté for 2 or 3 minutes until the garlic begins to brown.
 Sprinkle in the corn starch and stir until a thick paste forms.

 3. Add the oat milk, garlic salt and pepper, and stir.
 Add the pasta to the sauce and top with parsley.
 If sauce is too thick, add the cooked pasta water 1/4 cup at a time until the sauce is the consistency you prefer.
 If the sauce is too thin, add 1 tablespoon of corn starch and turn up the heat as you whisk!